None of This Is True: Plot

 Alix asks if she can meet Walter, hoping he will agree to contribute to the podcast.
 Alix and Nathan invite Josie and Walter to dinner at their home, but Nathan gets drunk and does not appear and Josie insults him to Alix.
-While showing Walter for recording studio, he attempts to warn Alix about Josie's controlling and manipulative behaviour and tendency to misrepresent the truth.
-Alix dismisses this as him attempted to gaslight her.
+While showing Walter her recording studio, he attempts to warn Alix about Josie's controlling and manipulative behaviour and tendency to misrepresent the truth, but Alix dismisses this as an attempt to deceive her.
 After she and Walter leave, Josie feels angry and humiliated, believing Alix could have been a better host and disgusted by Nathan's alcoholism.
 She argues with Walter, threatening to unveil his secrets to Alix.
 In the early morning of the same day, she appears back at Alix's house with blood on her clothes claiming Walter attacked her prompting her and Erin to flee.

 Josie refuses to call the police or her mother for help, insisting she'd feel safest with Alix.
 Reluctantly, Alix lets Josie stay at her house to recover.
-As they continue the interviews, however, parts of Josie's stories begin to fall apart.
+As they continue the interviews, however, parts of Josie's stories begin to fall apart and Alix is unnerved by Josie's apparent contentment and lack of concern for Erin's wellbeing despite her lack of independence.
 Alix learns that Brooke disappeared around the time Roxy ran away.
-Josie's presence in Alix's house also frustrates Nathan, who feels judged by Josie.
-Though Josie attempts to stay longer, she finally agrees to leave after a week due to Alix's sisters coming to stay.
-Believing that Nathan is having an affair, Josie secretly withdraws large amounts of cash from Erin's bank account, which she earned as a professional gamer, as part of a plan to convince Alix to leave him.
+Josie's presence in Alix's house also frustrates Nathan, who Josie is openly hostile towards and blames for the incident, claiming his absence embarrassed Walter and made him take his anger out on her.
+Though Josie tries to stay longer, she agrees to leave after a week due to Alix's sisters coming to stay.
+Believing Alix deserves better than Nathan, Josie secretly withdraws large amounts of cash from Erin's bank account, which Erin earned as a gaming streamer, as part of a plan to convince Alix to leave him.